 After all the hard work you put in to get yourself prepared for a Data Science career, you are going to look at Data Science job interview.
 Even if you are very confident in your skills, and maybe a good reference, it’s still a stressful experience.

-Data Science interview questions are more hands-on kind of questions on a high level, so you need to give yourself a lot of time to practice and not cram materials, some questions floating on the internet.
+Data Science interview questions are more hands-on kinds of questions on a high level, so you need to give yourself a lot of time to practice and not cram materials, some questions floating on the internet.
 Of course, you need to prepare for a certain type of screening questions such as

 - What is a random forest?

 - Where do you use the decision tree algorithm?

 - Which language you prefer R or Python and why so?

 You may also expect open-ended in your screening interview such as 1.
 How Data Science help Business in general?
 2. Why do you choose to become a Data Scientist?

 Though these questions are open-ended, which can have lengthy answers, I suggest keeping in straight to be a point with around a min length response.
 To keep it this way, you need to prepare beforehand for this kinds of questions.

 What do interviewers looking for?